jnozzi/cocoadev.com/markdown/NewNSDocumentTypes.md

 On the other hand, if I need to go for option 2, what message would I have to send, and to whom, to signal to create a new document of some type?
 I'm a little unclear on document-based programming, as quite a bit of it seems to be magic behind the curtain.

---General/ShamylZakariya
+--ShamylZakariya

 ----

 There is unfortunately no way to have the New menu populated automatically.
-Probably it would also rarely be useful, since e.g. General/TextEdit can open Word files, but New should not give you that choice ;)
+Probably it would also rarely be useful, since e.g. TextEdit can open Word files, but New should not give you that choice ;)

 To create a document of the desired type, send     openUntitledDocumentOfType:display: to the shared document controller.

 By default the document controller will create an instance of the first document type listed in Info.plist

-See General/NSDocumentController for more info (but yes, much does seem to be magic).
+See NSDocumentController for more info (but yes, much does seem to be magic).